Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Figure @fig:tictactoe_linear.
 A linear representation of the game.](pics/tictactoe_grid_linear.png "Figure @fig:tictactoe_linear.
 A linear representation of the game."){ width=30% }

-Create hence in Eclipse a new Maven Java 11 (or later) project named `tictactoe`.
+Create hence in Eclipse a new Maven Java 17 (or later) project named `io-takamaka-code-examples-tictactoe`.
 You can do this by duplicating the project `family` (make sure to store the project inside the `@tutorial_name` directory, as a sibling of `family`, `ponzi` and `runs`).
 Use the following `pom.xml`: